 Calculated using age and sex-specific aetiological fractions from the Australian Burden of Disease Study 2011: methods and supplementary information.

-• 31.1% of adults (40.8% of men and 21.8% of women) consumed more than 2 standard alcoholic drinks on a day when they consumed alcohol, as estimated from the 2017 NSW Adult Population Health Survey (self-reported using Computer Assisted Telephone Interviewing or CATI).
+• 31.5% of adults (40.9% of men and 22.5% of women) consumed more than 2 standard alcoholic drinks on a day when they consumed alcohol.

 Latest available data for secondary school students in NSW